simon-lammes/SharedExerciseStore/README.md

 In fact, the app SharedExercises uses the generated JSON documentation for storing the exercises' metadata in the database.

 - Use the documentation tag `tag` to add a comma separated list of tags identifying the subjects of an exercise.
-- Use the documentation tag `titles` to add a JSON formatted object contain the exercises title in various languages.
+- Use the documentation tag `languages` to add a comma separated list with all languages supported by the exercise.

 ## Example Component